trong-nguyen/udacity-neighborhood-map/README.md

-# udacity-neighborhood-map
+# Neighborhood Explorer
-A single page web app allows to show interesting places around a neighborhood of choice
+A single page web app features interesting places around a neighborhood of choice